oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. **Temporary workaround - will be removed before Level Up 23 **

    > **Note**: Hello LiveLab QA testers!
 This small workaround is required currently due to a small bug in the CLI.
 THis will be removed before the Level Up 23 event.
-This just adds the missing volume mount for the TNSADMIN secret to the account deployment.
+This just adds the missing env vars and a volume mount for the TNSADMIN secret to the account deployment.

    Create a file called `patch.json` with this content: